 Saving Money on Instant Pot BBQ Wings:

-A while back I wrote a post on Wing Prices – Comparing the Options.
+• A while back I wrote a post on Wing Prices – Comparing the Options.
 Number crunching doesn’t come easily to everyone and wings are one of those items that can be a little mind-boggling with all the different kinds, package sizes, and weights.
-Honestly, it seems like wings are usually a bit pricier than chicken breasts or thighs.
-It’s no wonder so many of the commercial enterprises are serving “boneless wings” which are just strips or chunks of either the breasts or thighs.

-And while some people prefer the boneless wings, there’s something to be said about the incredible flavor and juiciness of the actual chicken wing!
-Just know what you’re buying and maximize your dollar.
-Best thing?
-The stores respond to sporting events so you know they’ll be a sale during the Superbowl (see Superbowl Savings) on condiments like barbecue sauce and on wings and you will probably see a sale or two around March Madness and other events, too.
+• Best thing?
+The stores respond to sporting events so you know there’ll be a sale during the Superbowl (see Superbowl Savings) on condiments like barbecue sauce and wings and you will probably see a sale or two around March Madness, too.

 I’ve gotten in the habit of saving any juices from the bottom of my IP to add to any soups or other dishes I might be making; this time, when cooking the chicken wings, the IP juices really weren’t very flavorful; I opted not to save, but that’s up to you.
-Always give what’s in the bottom of your pot a taste – no sense in wasting flavor!
-If you’d like to see some examples of my IP recipes, check out my Instant Pot Recipes page.

 Instant Pot BBQ Wings